csc-training/summerschool/gpu-openmp/docs/02-OpenMP-offload-basics.md

 # Teams construct

-- Target construct does not create any parallelism, but additional constructs are needed
+- Target construct does not create any parallelism, so additional constructs are needed
 - `teams` creates a league of teams
     - number of teams is implementation dependent
-- Initially, single thread per team runs the following structured block
+    - initially, a single thread in each team executes the following structured block
 - No synchronization between teams is possible
 - Probable mapping: team corresponds to a "thread block" / "workgroup" and runs within streaming multiprocessor / compute unit